sbt/website/src/sphinx/Community/Bintray-For-Plugins.md

 **This is currently in Beta mode.**

-sbt hosts their community plugin repository on [Bintray](http://bintray.com/sbt).
+sbt hosts their community plugin repository on `Bintray <http://bintray.com/sbt>`\_.
 Bintray is a repository hosting site, similar to github, which allows users to contribute their own plugins, while sbt can aggregate them together in a common repository.

 This document walks you through the means to create your own repository for hosting your sbt plugins and then linking them into the sbt shared